ratibor78/cloudgate/README.md

 > The main idea of this program is to allow you to administer the OpenVPN clients from your AWS account IAM console.

+## Description

 If you have your own EC2 instance with the OpenVPN server in you AWS VPC for providing VPN access.
 This program will give you a more comfortable way of administrating the VPN users than using an ssh console every time you need to create or revoke a new VPN user.

-You can use your account IAM console as the UI for the internal OpenVPN server, just create an IAM group with the name 'vpnallow' or with any other name, you prefer, and then put the users that need VPN access into this group.
+Instead you can use your IAM console as the UI for the internal OpenVPN server, just create an IAM group with the name 'vpnallow' or with any other name, you prefer, and then put the users that need VPN access into this group.

-The Cloudgate script will create the OpenVPN client configs for these users automatically and put them into the program folder or load these configs to your AWS S3 bucket.
-After you remove the user from this IAM group the OpenVPN client config will be revoked from the VPN server automatically.
+The Cloudgate script will create the OpenVPN configs for these users automatically and put them into the program folder or load these configs to your AWS S3 bucket.
+Also after you remove the user from this IAM group the OpenVPN client config will be revoked from the VPN server automatically.

-> That's the main goal, to provide a single place for VPN users administration so you will never forget to revoke the user VPN access after deleting this user from IAM.
+### That's the main goal, to provide a single place for VPN users administration so you will never forget to revoke the user VPN access after deleting this user from IAM.